-A language that is not Recursively Enumerable (RE) - An undecidable problem that is RE - Undecidable problems about Turing Machine - Post's Correspondence Problem
+A language that is not Recursively Enumerable (RE) .
+An undecidable problem that is RE .
+Undecidable problems about Turing Machine .
+Post+s Correspondence Problem

-1. J.E.Hopcroft, R.Motwani and J.D Ullman, "Introduction to Automata Theory, Languages and Computations", 2nd Edition, Pearson Education, 2003.
+1. J.E.Hopcroft, R.Motwani and J.D Ullman, %atroduction to Automata Theory, Languages and Computations+, 2nd Edition, Pearson Education, 2003.

-- 1. H.R.Lewis and C.H.Papadimitriou, "Elements of The theory of Computation", 2nd Edition, Pearson Education/PHI, 2003. - 2.
-J.Martin, "Introduction to Languages and the Theory of Computation", 3rd Edition, TMH, 2003. - 3.
-Micheal Sipser, "Introduction of the Theory and Computation", Thomson Brokecole, 1997.
+- 1. H.R.Lewis and C.H.Papadimitriou, % lements of The theory of Computation+, 2nd Edition, Pearson Education/PHI, 2003. - 2.
+J.Martin, %atroduction to Languages and the Theory of Computation+, 3rd Edition, TMH, 2003. - 3.
+Micheal Sipser, % ntroduction of the Theory and Computation+, Thomson Brokecole, 1997.